corpix/convergence/README.md

 convergence
 ------------

-Tool and library to intersect entities from `bemdecl.js` with entities from BEM levels on filesystems.
+Tool and library to intersect entities from `bemdecl.js` with entities from BEM levels on filesystem.

 ```
 npm install git://github.com/corpix/convergence.git